globocom/go-m3u8/testdata/media/scte35/AdBreak.md

 ```

 Later, when the first segment for the Ad Break has been generated, we will have the `EXT-X-DATERANGE` (`SCTE-OUT`), `EXT-X-CUEOUT` and `EXT-X-PROGRAM-DATE-TIME` tags, followed by the first Break segment `EXTINF`.

-As normally, the *Media Sequence* for the Ad Break is the same as the first Break's segment's.

 **Test File:** `/testdata/media/scte35/withAdBreakNewtReady.m3u8`
 ```